 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2019, Spectrum Brands reported total carbon emissions of approximately 502,840,747 kg CO2e, with Scope 1 emissions at about 114,756,018 kg CO2e and Scope 2 emissions at approximately 388,084,729 kg CO2e.
-The company has not disclosed any emissions data for 2020, and there are no reported Scope 3 emissions.
-Spectrum Brands has not set specific reduction targets or initiatives as part of the Science Based Targets initiative (SBTi) or other climate pledges.
+In 2019, Spectrum Brands reported total carbon emissions of approximately 502.8 million kg CO2e, comprising about 114.8 million kg CO2e from Scope 1 and about 388.1 million kg CO2e from Scope 2 emissions.
+The company has not disclosed any Scope 3 emissions data.
+As of now, Spectrum Brands has not set specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges.
 The absence of documented reduction targets suggests a need for enhanced climate commitments within the organisation.
-The emissions data is sourced directly from Spectrum Brands Holdings, Inc., with no cascaded data from a parent or related organisation.
-The company operates with a focus on transparency, as evidenced by its disclosures in various sustainability reports.
+The emissions data is sourced from Spectrum Brands Holdings, Inc., and reflects their global operations.
+The company is headquartered in the US and continues to evaluate its carbon footprint and climate strategies.

 Access structured emissions data, company-specific emission factors, and source documents